Once you've found articles, accessing them is the easy part.

 If you see a link that says Available at Penfield Library Periodical Storage, Lower Level like in the image below:

 You will probably see the phrase Full Text Finder in your search results.
-This just means that we have the article in another database.
-Just click on the link - it will take you straight to the article or the journal's homepage.
+This will check to see if we have the article in another database.
+If we do have access to the article, the link will take you to the article or the journal's homepage.
+If we don't have it, you can request it through interlibrary loan.

 If it takes you to the homepage for the journal, like in the image below, you can either "Search within publication" (2b in the image below) or browse by date to find your article (2a in the image below).
 Some databases may only let you browse by date, but several should have both options.